 Receiving a fluoride treatment from your dentist

 A fluoride treatment at our office takes just a few seconds.
-After the treatment, patients may be asked to not rinse, eat, or drink for at least 30 minutes in order to allow the teeth to absorb the fluoride.
-Depending on your child’s oral health or Dr, Skelton or Dr. Kennedy's recommendations, your child may be required to have a fluoride treatment every three, six, or 12 months.
+After the treatment, patients are allowed to eat and drink right away.
+Depending on your child’s oral health or Dr. Skelton or Dr. Kennedy's recommendations, your child may be required to have a fluoride treatment every three, six, or 12 months.

 How to choose the right fluoride treatment